 Culture Smart!
 Germany even includes a section on proper Autobahn etiquette which could not be more important!
 I, and the pants I almost peed in, cannot stress this enough.

 The chapter on communication covers topics like language (and body language), seriousness and humor, personal space (HUGE), the media, and more.
 Culture Smart!
+Morocco covers all the dos and don’ts of cultural taboos you’re probably committing.
+Culture Smart!
 Finland and Sweden both have sections on “silence,” so that’s probably some useful information you didn’t know you needed.

 Again, this is just a general sampling of the kinds of chapters you can expect in the Culture Smart guides.
-Each country has destination-specific chapters that don’t disappoint!
+Each country has destination-specific chapters that tell it like it is.

 Culture Smart guides review: the authors